 Mapping, Filtering and Reducing in PHP

-Below you will find the initial collection of user entires we wish to process.
-The objective is to create a function which returns only the users names, excluding however, the one associated to a supplied id.
+Below you will find the initial collection of user entries we wish to process.
+The objective is to create a function that returns only the users’ names while excluding the one associated with a supplied ID.

 $users = [